What does your website’s schema markup look like? If you don’t know, you’re going to want to keep reading!

 Open the Structured Data Markup Helper and choose the Website tab.

 Then, you’ll want to choose the type of page you want to mark up.
 So, this could be an event, an article, or a recipe.
-We should point this out–while you can have multiple items on one page, Google advises users to keep things within a theme–i.e. Highlighting movies or events, not movies, events, and music on one page.
+While you can have multiple items on one page, Google advises users to keep things within a theme.
+For example, highlight movies or events, not movies and events, even if it’s all on one page.
+Think of it along the same lines as sticking to one CTA per landing page.
+The intent needs to be clear.

 Once you’ve tagged all applicable items, select Create HTML to generate the code.
-You’ll be asked to choose an output mode–either JSON-LD or Microdata.
+You’ll be asked to choose an output mode: JSON-LD or Microdata.
 Either copy and paste the code and add it to your website or download it to your desktop.

 If you opt for JSON-LD, you’ll copy and paste the code into the body of your existing page.